By Howie Zisser

 But as the wise Warren Buffett said, “It’s good to learn from your mistakes.
 It’s better to learn from other people’s mistakes.”

-Let’s take a look at the 6 best ways to use Facebook Video.
+Let’s take a look at 6 Facebook video marketing strategies to form your digital plan.

-Facebook video marketing at the top of the funnel is a great way to get a lot of eyes on your video and to really understand your customer and where they are in the purchasing process.
+Facebook video marketing strategy often starts at the top of the sales funnel and is a great way to get a lot of eyes on your video.
+This helps to really understand your customer and where they are in the purchasing process.

 Video conveys message and meaning much better than a simple still image and text ever can, but it’s also highly volatile to losing eyeballs quickly if not done well.